r-lib/testthat/revdep/README.md

 checking tests ...
 ERROR
 Running the tests in ‘tests/testthat.R’ failed.
 Last 13 lines of output:
-  > test_check("eyetrackingR")
-  Avg. window length in new data will be 5500 Performing Trackloss Analysis...
+  Performing Trackloss Analysis...
   Will exclude trials whose trackloss proportion is greater than : 0.25 ...removed  33  trials.